 The advantages of using a direct mailing company include:

 - Assuring high deliverability rates.
 By efficiently routing each piece of mail, the company not only can assure maximum deliverability, but also optimal speed of delivery.

-- Handle all aspects of direct mailings.
-They can print the physical letters in addition to mailing them, and even save you money on bulk mailings by ensuring that they meet the guidelines of the US Postal Service.
+- Handle all aspects of direct mail non profit fundraising They can print the physical letters in addition to mailing them, and even save you money on bulk mailings by ensuring that they meet the guidelines of the US Postal Service.